 A quick and easy Leftover Ham and Bean Soup that is healthy and filling, just perfect for a chilly day.
-The soup takes about 25 minutes to cook, and it’s a great way of using up any ham leftovers you have after a big celebration.
+The soup takes about 25 minutes to cook, and it's a great way of using up any ham leftovers you have after a big celebration or a good Sunday Roast.
 A hearty midweek meal for the whole family.

 Soups are the perfect way of using up any leftovers you have, not just meat leftovers, but also veggies.
 I cooked this ham and bean soup with fresh vegetables, but if you have any roasted veggie leftovers, by all means, throw them in, the more veggies, the better.